 4. Beneficial Nematodes

 Beneficial nematodes are tiny parasitic worms that kill pests like corn earworms.
 They’re safe to use around humans and pets, and they’re effective against a wide range of pests.

 They are also easy to apply.
 Just mix them with water and spray them into the corn silks.
 You can find these nematodes online or at your local garden center.

 Spinosad is a natural product that’s derived from a soil bacterium.
-It is a pesticide that’s been shown to be effective against corn earworms.
+It’s a pesticide that’s been shown to be effective against corn earworms.

 To control worms in corn, you can also try using oil.
-This home remedy is said to be effective in killing the pests.
+This home remedy is said to be effective in killing these pests.